SacDeNoeuds/extended-guide/guides/server-first/7-grocery-list-project.md

 2. `POST /create-list` to create a new grocery list
 3. `POST /archive-list/:listName` to archive a grocery list – we can only use HTML form methods, thus no `DELETE`.

-For demo purposes, I will default the member id to `'John'`.
+For demo purposes, I will cheat regarding the authentication and use the query parameter `memberId` when getting the home page.

 ## Defining the domain